pietvo/Kobo-Rclone-Menu/README.md

 ## Log Files

-The log files of both the setup procedure and the last download can be found in the directory `.add/kobo-rclone-menu/kobo-rclonerc` on your Kobo.
-These logs are also collected in an "Ebook" (TXT file) called `Kobo-Rclone-Menu-Log` in the root of your Kobo.
+The log files of both the setup procedure and the last download can be found in the folder `.add/kobo-rclone-menu/kobo-rclonerc` on your Kobo.
+These logs are also collected in an "Ebook" (TXT file) called `Kobo-Rclone-Menu-Log` in the root folder of your Kobo.
 The first time you may have to reboot to make it visible.
 In this way you can inspect the logs without having to connect your Kobo to a computer.
 This file is cumulative, so you might occasionally remove it to start a fresh one.

 ## Uninstallation